DigitalAthenaeus/varia/analyses/README.md

 - **Label** - a human-readable name for the work. *E.g.* "*Dēmoi*"
 - **OptionalCtsWorkUrn** - for extant works, a work-level CTS URN identifying the work. *E.g.* `urn:cts:greekLit:tlg0012.tlg001:`.

 A fun example will be names for specific books of the *Iliad*.
-Those can have more precise CTS URNs in the **OptionalCtsWorkUrn** field: `urn:cts:greekLit:tlg0012.tlg001:18` = "Hoplopoiïa".
+Those can have more precise CTS URNs in the **OptionalCtsWorkUrn** field: `urn:cts:greekLit:tlg0012.tlg001:18` = "Ὁπλοποιία".

 ## File: `characters.csv`